sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-01/chapter-02/README.md

 ## zk-SNARKs on Bitcoin

-a zk-SNARK (zero-knowledge Succinct Non-interactive ARguments of Knowledge) is a protocol designed to generate a ZKP for any mathematical function.
+A zk-SNARK (zero-knowledge Succinct Non-interactive ARguments of Knowledge) is a protocol designed to generate a ZKP for any mathematical function.

 The generated proof is “succinct” and “non-interactive”: a proof is only a few hundred bytes and can be verified in constant time and within a few milliseconds, without needing to ask additional questions of the prover.
-Together, these properties make zk-SNARK especially suitable for blockchains, where on-chain storage and computation can be expensive and senders often go offline after sending a transaction.
+Together, these properties make zk-SNARKs especially suitable for blockchains, where on-chain storage and computation can be expensive and senders often go offline after sending a transaction.
 Anonymous cryptocurrency [Zcash](https://z.cash/technology/zksnarks.html) and the smart-contract platform [Ethereum](https://github.com/ethereum/wiki/wiki/Byzantium-Hard-Fork-changes) are among its notable early adopters, among others.

 A zk-SNARK consists of the following three algorithms: